Saving Money With a Household Inventory

 Does a scenario like this occur in your home from time to time?
-Maybe instead of crayons you discover that you’re out of pantyhose, stamps, or whatever tools you need to make your life run smoothly.
-You can curb those instant panic attacks if you take the time once in awhile to schedule an informal inventory.
+Maybe instead of crayons, you discover that you’re out of stamps, or detergent or whatever tools you need to make your life run smoothly.
+You can curb those instant panic attacks if you take the time once in a while to schedule an informal inventory.

 Taking stock of what you have lets you know what supplies are in the house and what you need to put on your next shopping list.
 There are several kinds of inventories that you can manage, including:

 I like to plan my menus, see what’s in the pantry and refrigerator, and then write down my needs on my list.
 The next time I go to the grocery store, I buy what I need.
 If company shows up and I want to feed my guests, I can create something tasty from my inventory instead of asking the pizza delivery person to come to the rescue.